 What do you want to assess?

 - Knowledge or how it is used.
-You can either directly test knowledge or you can gear exam questions to test students’ application of material taught in class.
+You can design your test questions to assess students’ knowledge or ability to apply material taught in class.

 - Process or product.
 You can test students’ reasoning skills and evaluate the process by focusing the marks and other feedback on the process they follow to arrive at a solution.
 Alternatively, you can evaluate the end product.